 Chicken Piccata is an Italian dish made with thinly sliced chicken that has been lightly dredged in flour, cooked until golden brown in a skillet, then drenched with a deliciously buttery lemon caper sauce.
 You can also make piccata with veal, but we’re Budget Bytes, so I think we’ll stick with chicken. ;) Either way, this dish is a simple classic that is sure to impress.

 Where’s the Wine??

-Chicken Piccata is traditionally made with white wine pan sauce, but I didn’t have any wine on hand (I know, I was shocked too), so I subbed it with chicken broth.
+The lemon caper sauce in Chicken Piccata is traditionally made with white wine, but I didn’t have any on hand (I know, I was shocked too), so I subbed it with chicken broth.
 The sauce was still so good that I wanted to drink it straight out of the skillet, so I didn’t feel like I was missing out.
 But, if you have wine around, by all means, use it in place of the chicken broth in this dish!

 What to serve with Chicken Piccata

 The serving size might seem small (each piece is about the size of a deck of cards), so I suggest bulking out your meal by serving the Chicken Piccata over plain buttered pasta, or if you want something fancier, try this lemon parsley pasta.
 The flavors in this dish also go beautifully with asparagus, green beans, or broccoli.
 Or, just serve it with a green side salad and some garlic bread for a classic meal.

 - 1 fresh lemon ($0.79)

 - 3 cloves garlic ($0.24)

 - 2-3 boneless, skinless chicken breasts (about 2 lbs) ($4.99)

 - Pinch salt and pepper ($0.05)